pyrustic/jesth/README.md

 section = document.get("header")

 # Convert the body of this section into a dict then return it.
+# Beware, this method won't raise an exception at all
+# instead, it may return a fallback value
+data = section.to_dict()  # accepts "default", "fallback", "strict"

+# Concatenate the lines of the body to form a text string
+data = section.to_text()

+# Convert the body of this section into a dict then return it.
 # Beware, this method will raise an exception if the conversion fails
-data = section.make_dict()  # accepts "default" and "strict"
+data = section.create_dict()  # accepts "default" and "strict"
 # the default parameter is for default data if the new created dict
 # is empty.
 The strict parameter is to tell whether comment/whitespace
 # should be preserved and inserted in the new dict !

-# Convert the body of this section into a dict then return it.
-# Beware, this method won't raise an exception at all
-# instead, it may return a fallback value
-data = section.get_dict()  # accepts "default", "fallback", "strict"

 # update the body of this section
 body = ["line 1", "line 2", "line 3"]